Drkpulse/push_swap/README.md

 * ```rra``` (reverse rotate A): Shift all elements of stack A down by 1.
 The last element becomes the first one.
 * ```rrb``` (reverse rotate B): Shift all elements of stack b down by 1.
 The last element becomes the first one.
 * ```rrr``` : ```rra``` and ```rrb``` at the same time.

-The grade depends on how efficient the program's sorting process is.

-* Sorting 3 values: no more than 3 actions.
-* Sorting 5 values: no more than 12 actions.
-* Sorting 100 values: rating from 1 to 5 points depending on the number of actions:
-  * 5 points for less than 700 actions
-  * 4 points for less than 900
-  * 3 points for less than 1100
-  * 2 points for less than 1300
-  * 1 point for less than 1500
-* Sorting 500 values: rating from 1 to 5 points depending on the number of actions:
-  * 5 points for less than 5500 actions
-  * 4 points for less than 7000
-  * 3 points for less than 8500
-  * 2 points for less than 10000
-  * 1 point for less than 11500

-Validating the project requires at least 80/100.

 ## Bonus